tardate/LittleCodingKata/fft/running_kissfft_example/README.md

 To build a project with Kiss FFT, it just needs the core files compiled and linked.

-I found a [kissfft-example](https://github.com/crazyleen/kissfft-example) which I'm building here (under MacOSX).
+I found a [kissfft-example](https://github.com/crazyleen/kissfft-example) which I'm building here (under MacOS).

 It has the core Kiss FFT files included in the repo, and links with the real-optimised version.
 The Kiss FFT files it uses are: